-f) that ITU can play a positive role by offering all interested parties a platform for encouraging discussions and for the dissemination of information on the management of Internet domain names and addresses and other Internet resources within the mandate of ITU,
+g) that ITU can play a positive role by offering all interested parties a platform for encouraging discussions and for the dissemination of information on the management of Internet domain names and addresses and other Internet resources within the mandate of ITU,

 noting

-a) that CWG-Internet has furthered the objectives of Resolution 75 (Rev. Hammamet, 2016) of WTSA and Resolution 30 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC) regarding public policy issues pertaining to the Internet;
+a) that CWG-Internet has furthered the objectives of Resolution 75 (Rev. Geneva, 2022) of WTSA and Resolution 30 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC) regarding public policy issues pertaining to the Internet;

+b) that although the physical open consultation meetings of the CWG-Internet have been very well attended and have been a successful platform, stakeholders have so far been unable to attend CWG-Internet meetings;

+c) that one of the purposes of the Union is to promote and enhance participation of entities and organizations in the activities of the Union;

+d) that the management of the Internet’s telecommunication/ICT dimensions encompasses both technical and public policy issues and should involve all stakeholders and relevant intergovernmental and international organizations;

+e) that a multi-stakeholder approach should be adopted, as far as possible, at all levels in the coordination of the activities of international and intergovernmental organizations and other institutions concerned with Internet governance, as expressed in §37 of the Tunis Agenda;

+f) that there is a need to promote greater participation and engagement in the telecommunications/ICTs - related discussions of Governments, the private sector, civil society, international organizations, the technical and academic communities and all stakeholders from developing countries;

-b) Resolutions 1305, 1336 and 1344 adopted by the ITU Council;
+g) Resolutions 1305, 1336 and 1344 adopted by the ITU Council;

-c) that CWG-Internet shall include in its work all relevant decisions of this conference and all other resolutions relevant to the work of the group as stated in Council Resolution 1305 and the annex thereto;
+h) that CWG-Internet shall include in its work all relevant decisions of this conference and all other resolutions relevant to the work of the group as stated in Council Resolution 1305 and the annex thereto;

-d) the continued importance of openness and transparency in the development of international Internet public policy issues, in line with § 35 of the Tunis Agenda;
+i) the continued importance of openness, inclusiveness and transparency in the development of international Internet public policy issues, in line with § 35 of the Tunis Agenda;

-e) the need for development of international Internet public policy by governments in consultation with all stakeholders;
+j) the need for development of international Internet public policy by governments in consultation with all stakeholders;

-f) ongoing activities in relevant ITU Telecommunication Standardization Sector (ITU-T) and ITU Telecommunication Development Sector (ITU-D) study groups relevant to this resolution,
+k) ongoing activities in relevant ITU Telecommunication Standardization Sector (ITU-T) and ITU Telecommunication Development Sector (ITU-D) study groups relevant to this resolution,

 resolves

-1 to explore ways and means, in accordance with the Tunis Agenda, for greater reciprocal collaboration and coordination between ITU and relevant organizations2 involved in the development of IP-based networks and the future Internet in the context of emerging telecommunications/ICTs, through cooperation agreements, as appropriate, in order to increase the role of ITU in Internet governance, and to promote greater participation by Member States in Internet governance, so as to ensure maximum benefits to the global community and promote affordable international connectivity;
+1 to explore ways and means, in accordance with the Tunis Agenda, for greater reciprocal collaboration and coordination between ITU and relevant organizations involved in the development of IP-based networks and the future Internet in the context of emerging telecommunications/ICTs, including, but not limited to, the Universal Acceptance Steering Group, the Internet Corporation for Assigned Names and Numbers (ICANN), the regional Internet registries (RIRs), the Internet Engineering Task Force (IETF), the Internet Society (ISOC) and the World Wide Web Consortium (W3C), including through cooperation agreements, as appropriate, in order to promote greater participation and engagement by Member States, Sector Members and Associates in Internet governance, so as to ensure maximum benefits to the global community and promote affordable international connectivity;

+2 that ITU shall assist Member States to identify and access the advice and support that is available from other relevant entities and organisations with responsibilities for international public policy issues pertaining to the Internet and the management of Internet resources, as appropriate;

-2 that the sovereign and legitimate interests, as expressed and defined by each country, in diverse ways, regarding decisions affecting their ccTLDs, need to be respected and ensured, upheld and addressed via flexible and improved frameworks and mechanisms;
+3 that the sovereign and legitimate interests, as expressed and defined by each country, in diverse ways, regarding decisions affecting their ccTLDs, need to be respected and ensured, upheld and addressed via flexible and improved frameworks and mechanisms;